Why I Derby – Tater

 Why did you start derby?

-I started derby because I wanted to be around other people that love rollerskating.
+I started derby because I wanted to be around other people who love roller skating.

 Has your why changed over the years?